 When to go

-The Airstream is operational from mid-April to mid-November.
+The Airstream is operational all year.
 The very best time to go is from May to September, which is the drier season in the Andes.
-The Airstream does not operate during the rainy season, which is from late November until beginning of April.
+The Airstream may operate a slightly different schedule during the rainy season, which is from late November until beginning of April.